RavindraMali/PhoneAPI/README.md

  ```rails
     resources: phone, :only => [:index, :create]
 ```
-## now create your own logic to implement requruirement.
+### now create your own logic to implement requirement.